First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Discussion 1 : Physical Properties

 The best-fit SED models are shown in Figure~\ref{fig:03_sed}.
+The best-fit SEDs are rich in emission lines, indicating that the galaxies are young and star-forming.
+However, most of the lines are too faint to be detected in the grism spectra..
 Similar to the results in \citetalias{sun22}, the best-fit SFH models typically invoke both a young (1--2\,Myr) and old ($\sim300$\,Myr) stellar populations.
 Roughly half of the stellar masses in all galaxies are produced by the most recent starburst, which is consistent with the presence of strong nebular emission lines.
+We note that this result is driven by the large emission-line EWs.
+If the fitting is performed without line EWs, then the amount of recent star formation will decrease sharply.

-The median mass-weighted stellar age of sources in our sample is $80_{-40}^{+80}$\,Myr, and the median stellar mass ($M_\mathrm{star}$) is $2_{-1}^{+2}\times 10^9$\,\msun.
-Dust attenuation is negligible for P330E-z6.11/6.28, which is likely not the case for P330E-z6.15 ($A_V=1.3\pm0.7$ for stellar continuum) and P330E-z6.35 ($A_V=1.2\pm0.7$) as indicated by their red F322W2--F444W colors even after the subtraction of \oiii\ and \ha\ lines.
+The median mass-weighted stellar age of sources in our sample is $74\pm50$\,Myr, and the median stellar mass ($M_\mathrm{star}$) is $1.4_{-0.5}^{+0.7}\times 10^9$\,\msun.
+Dust attenuation is negligible for P330E-z6.11/6.28, which is likely not the case for P330E-z6.15 ($A_V=1.1\pm0.7$ for stellar continuum) and P330E-z6.35 ($A_V=1.4\pm0.7$) as indicated by their red F322W2--F444W colors even after the subtraction of \oiii\ and \ha\ lines.
 However, we also note that the constraints on the dust attenuation and stellar masses are not tight, given that three of the sources were only detected in the two broad LW bands.